elalejov96/elalejov96/README.md

 ### Hi there 👋

-I'm Alejandr, a Mathematician turned Data Scientist 😊
+I'm Alejandro, a Mathematician turned Data Scientist 😊

 **About Me**